jeanwsr/mokit-doc-mdbook/src/chap5-4.md

 automr 16-C4H4.gjf >16-C4H4.out 2>&1 &
 ```

-This computation would take about 1 hour.
-For larger molecules, the computation is
+This computation would take about 11 min.
+For larger molecules, the computation
-very time-consuming and it might take one or two days.
-The basis set 6-31G(d) or
+is very time-consuming and it might take one day or even more time.
+You are recommended
+to set the memory **as large as possible**.
+The basis set 6-31G(d) or 6-31+G(d)
-6-31+G(d) is recommended since larger basis set would cost too much computational
+is recommended since larger basis set would cost too much computational time.
+Check
+and make sure the active space is smaller than (15,15), since ICSS is not supported
-time.
-After the computation is accomplished, there would be a file named
+using the DMRG method.
+After the computation is accomplished, there would be a
-`16-C4H4_uhf_gvb10_CASSCF_ICSS.cub`.
-This file can be visualized by GaussView,
+file named `16-C4H4_uhf_gvb10_CASSCF_ICSS.cub`.
+This file can be visualized by
-Multiwfn or VMD.
+GaussView, Multiwfn or VMD.

 **Step 2.
 Open the .cub file with GaussView**
 You can simply drag the .cub file into GaussView.
 Next, click the `Results` ->